harshit-singh-bhardwaj/Visual-Document-Analysis-RAG/README.md

-# Visual Document Analysis RAG
+# 📄 Visual Document Analysis with RAG

-An AI-powered application for analyzing and querying visual documents (PDFs, scanned images, etc.) using a Retrieval-Augmented Generation (RAG) pipeline.
+**An AI-powered application for intelligent document understanding and Q&A**
-Built with **Streamlit**, **LangChain**, and **OCR** tools to extract text and provide intelligent answers to user queries.
+Built with **LangChain, OpenAI, and PyMuPDF**, this project uses **Retrieval-Augmented Generation (RAG)** to answer natural language queries from uploaded PDFs.

 ---

 ## 🚀 Features

 - Upload PDFs and image-based documents.
 - Extract text from scanned pages using OCR.
 - Store and retrieve document embeddings for fast query answering.